Brenko Lee

 Brenko Lee (born 10 October 1995) is a Tonga international rugby league footballer who plays as a and er in the National Rugby League (NRL).

 Lee has played for the Dolphins, Brisbane Broncos, Canberra Raiders, Canterbury-Bankstown Bulldogs, Melbourne Storm and the Gold Coast Titans in the NRL.
 He has played for Queensland in the State of Origin series, and is notable for being undefeated in the series.
 He is also a NRL premiership winning player of 2020.

 Early life

 Lee was born in Brisbane, Queensland, Australia.
 He is of Tongan and Indigenous Australian descent.
-Lee is the cousin of Redcliffe Dolphins rugby league player Edrick Lee, NBA basketball player Patty Mills and NBL basketball player Nathan Jawai.
-Edrick's uncle is former Olympian basketballer Danny Morseu, the second Indigenous Australian to represent Australia at the Olympics in basketball.
-Edrick's great uncle is Indigenous land rights activist Eddie Mabo.
+Lee is the cousin of Redcliffe Dolphins rugby league player Edrick Lee.

 Lee attended school at Marsden State High School, Logan City and played his junior rugby league for the Logan Brothers, before being signed by the Canberra Raiders.

 Playing career

 Early career

 From 2013 to 2015, Lee played for the Canberra Raiders' NYC team.
 On 20 April 2013, he played for the Queensland under-20s team against the New South Wales under-20s team.
 On 5 December 2013, he re-signed with the Canberra Raiders on a three-year contract.